 To conclude, Rev. Joriki Dat Baker will then give a Dharma Talk and the service is closed with chanting.
 After the close of the service, tea and sweets are served in the kitchen; during this time, questions or comments may be posed in a relaxed atmosphere.

-On the second Sunday of each month, Dharma Interview will replace the Dharma Talk.
+On the third Sunday of each month, Dharma Interview will replace the Dharma Talk.
 Dharma Interview is the private meeting between the zendo’s teacher and its students.
 Moreover, it is a formal meeting and idle talk is inappropriate.

 Blue Mountain Zendo nurtures and builds upon the initial spark of awakening which occurs as the catalyst for our awakening process, and together with the sangha, forges a personal path which reveals the true source of that rudimentary spark.
 This revealed path is the bone and marrow of the Zen Patriarchs and core to our practice.
 Blue Mountain Zendo is true to traditional Rinzai Zen form, and offers traditional liturgy, koan practice, ceremony, dokusan, zazen, intensity and discipline.